Ivernation/Raspbery-PC/Markdown.md

 I added mount holes for the raspberry Pi and its cooling fans.

 ## Aug 30
-I swiched the raspberries mount holes for better
+I swiched the raspberries mount holes for better ones and made the cooling fans space a more tight fit.